dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 I spent $500 testing Azure OpenAI deployments across development and production environments in a large enterprise Azure setup.
 Here's what the pricing calculator won't tell you.

+This is part of our complete [Azure FinOps implementation guide](/hub/finops/) covering cost visibility, chargeback models, and tag governance for enterprise Azure environments.
+Azure OpenAI cost management requires the same foundational FinOps practices as any other Azure service.

 ## What Microsoft's Calculator Shows You

 Go to the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) and add "Azure OpenAI Service."